 The statutory income tax rate in Paraguay was 10% for all years presented.
 Pursuant to Law No. 125/91, until December 31, 2019, dividends paid were computed with an additional income tax rate of 5%, representing an effective tax rate of 14.5%.
 Pursuant to the tax reform provided under Law No. 6,380/19 and effective as from January 1, 2020, the additional rate is revoked and an 8% tax rate is established on dividends and earnings when the recipient of the profits is an individual or legal entity resident in Paraguay, and 15% when the beneficiary of these profits is a nonresident.
-Transitorily, dividends distributed during 2020 will be subject to a 5% rate for residents and 10% for non-residents.
+Transitorily, dividends distributed during 2020 were subject to a 5% rate for residents and 10% for non-residents.
 Telecom Argentina recognized a deferred tax liability arising from the effect of the difference in the income tax rates between Argentina and Paraguay on the accumulated profits because it is probable that these accumulated profits will flow in the form of dividends subject to tax.

-In the United States of America, the statutory tax rate until fiscal year 2017 was 39.5% (34% Federal Tax and 5.5% for the State of Florida).
 On January 1, 2018, a new Income Tax Law came into effect in the United States, which changed the federal flat rate to 21%.
-The tax rate of the State of Florida was reduced from 5.5% to 4.458% for fiscal periods beginning as from January 1, 2019 until December 31, 2021.
-For the years beginning as from January 1, 2022, the rate will be 5.5%.
+The tax rate of the State of Florida was reduced from 5.5% to 4.458% for fiscal periods beginning as from January 01, 2019 until December 31, 2021.
+For the years beginning as from January 01, 2022, the rate will be 5.5%.